 Want them right now?
 Keep reading to learn about "Your Irish Expressions Playbook."

-Congratulations on learning more about the Emerald Isle and discovering what we like to call your "Irish Side."
+Congratulations on learning more about what we like to call your "Irish Side."
 You may be thinking "I'd love to actually VISIT Ireland but that's really not in the cards right now.
-What am I supposed to do with the stuff I just learned?"
+What am I supposed to actually DO with the stuff I just learned?"

 Well never fear!
-Since 2009 we have collected all of the best printable, shareable resources we could find, to help you put your new knowledge of Ireland to good use.
-We've put them all together in a single download we call "Your Irish Expressions Playbook," which contains over 50 pages of games, puzzles, recipes, songbooks, quizzes, travel guides and much, much more.
+Since 2007 we have collected all of the best printable, shareable resources we could find, to help you put your new knowledge of Ireland to good use.
+We've put them all together on one page we call "Your Irish Expressions Playbook"

-Purchase them ALL for one small price, print as many copies as you like and share them with your friends - with no limitations!
-But order soon - we are already adding to the Playbook for future editions and this price will not last long.
+But order soon - we are always adding to the IE Playbook and this price will not last long.